Rupeshdhiman61/website/README.md

 1. Add your site and author details in `_config.yml`.
 2. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).

+> Make sure you have completed this setup.
+> > Make sure you have completed this setup.

 ## Develop

 Edition was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.